In Vitro Fertilization (IVF)

 However, a large majority of CHR’s patients are the so-called “low-chance” patients.
 They enter IVF cycles fully aware that they may not reach embryo transfer.
 Many of our patients, therefore, are interested in knowing what their pregnancy chances are if they do reach embryo transfer.
 For this reason, clinical pregnancy rates are reported here with reference point embryo transfer, instead of IVF cycle start.
 Since CHR usually performs egg retrieval even with a single follicle in the case of “low-chance” patients, our cycle cancellation rate in fresh IVF cycles has also been relatively low, affecting the clinical pregnancy rates per cycle start to a relatively minor degree.

-As the pie chart above demonstrates, only about 20% of CHR’s patients undergoing fresh IVF cycle in 2013 were under age 35.
-In a continuation of the trend of rising patient ages we have been witnessing for a good number of years now, more than half of our patients were above age 40.
-Astonishingly, nearly 20% of patients undergoing IVF cycles using their own eggs were over age 44, yet still achieved a very respectable clinical pregnancy rate of 14.5% if they reached embryo transfer.
+As the pie chart above demonstrates, only 23% of CHR’s patients undergoing fresh IVF cycle in 2014 were under age 35.
+In a continuation of the trend of rising patient ages we have been witnessing for a good number of years now, more than half of our patients were above age 40; in fact, in 2014, a full 60% of our patients undergoing fresh IVF cycles were over 40.
+About 43% of the patients were above age 42.

 Fresh IVF Cycle Pregnancy Rates

 Also of note, our clinical pregnancy rate calculations exclude the so-called chemical pregnancies.
-Chemical pregnancies are pregnancies diagnosed based on positive pregnancy test but did not continue to develop far enough to be seen on ultrasound.
+Chemical pregnancies are pregnancies that were diagnosed based on positive pregnancy test but did not continue to develop far enough to be seen on ultrasound.
+At CHR they are NOT counted as pregnancies.

-Here presented age-specific numbers are really remarkable, considering the adversely selected patient population in which they were achieved.
-One has to wonder how extraordinary CHR’s pregnancy rates would be if the center served the same kind of patients most other IVF centers are treating!
+Here presented age-specific clinical pregnancy rates are really nothing but remarkable, considering how adversely selected CHR’s patient population is.
+How extraordinary would CHR’s pregnancy rates be if the center served the same kind of patients most other IVF centers are treating!

 Clinical Pregnancy Rates for FET, Egg Donation and PGD Program

-The table below reports clinical pregnancy rates in other types of treatment cycles, including frozen-thawed cycles, egg donation cycles and in preimplantation genetic diagnosis (PGD)preimplantation genetic diagnosis (PGD) program.
+The table above reports clinical pregnancy rates in other types of treatment cycles, including frozen-thawed cycles, egg donation cycles and in the preimplantation genetic diagnosis (PGD) program.

-A few comments are warranted about these cycles: Considering the very adverse selection of CHR’s patient population, it is almost a miracle that CHR has any FETFET cycles.
-Older women and patients with low functional ovarian reserve (LFOR, another term for diminished ovarian reserve,diminished ovarian reserve, or DOR), the two groups making up most of CHR’s patient population, usually have no or very few embryos to freeze after transfers of fresh embryos are done.
+A few comments are warranted about these cycles: Considering the very adverse selection of CHR’s patient population, it is almost a miracle that CHR has any FET cycles.
+Older women and patients with low functional ovarian reserve (LFOR, another term for diminished ovarian reserve, or DOR), the two groups making up most of CHR’s patient population, usually have no or only very few embryos to freeze after transfers of fresh embryos are done.
 Moreover, the best embryos are usually transferred in fresh cycles, leaving second-best embryos for cryopreservation (freezing) and later FET.
-To see a 40.0% clinical pregnancy rate when these second-best embryos are transferred is, therefore, really remarkable.
+To see a 22.4% clinical pregnancy rate when these second-best embryos are transferred is, therefore, most satisfactory.

-Finally, a word about CHR’s PGD cycles: Again, they involve relatively adversely selected patients, many of whom are much older than the typical patients undergoing PGD at most IVF centers.
-Considering the additional manipulation of embryos required in association with PGD, CHR’s pregnancy rates around 35%, are, therefore, also above expectations.
+Finally, a word about CHR’s PGD cycles: Again, they involve relatively adversely selected patients, many of whom are much older than the typical patients undergoing PGD at most other IVF centers.
+Considering the additional manipulation of embryos required in association with PGD, CHR’s pregnancy rate in excess of 35%, is, therefore, also above expectations.

-- As a consequence, CHR treated a significantly more challenging patient population with more severe forms of DOR.DOR.
+- As a consequence, CHR treated a significantly more challenging patient population with more severe forms of LFOR/DOR.

 Looking Ahead, and Some Cautions

-Although 2013 was truly a remarkable year for CHR’s clinical program, we, again, do want to point out that statistical data in medicine always have to be interpreted with caution.
+Although 2014 was a remarkable year for CHR’s clinical program, we, again, do want to point out that statistical data in medicine always have to be interpreted with caution.
 No two patients are ever 100% alike, and looking at outcome data based on patient age alone is not always the best way to assess individual patient's pregnancy chances, especially for older women.
-(For this reason, we offer a detailed guide to interpreting IVF pregnancy rates)
+This is one reason why we also offer a detailed guide to interpreting IVF pregnancy rates.

-While our IVF pregnancy rates were quite remarkable in 2013, we are not resting on our success.
+We are not resting on our success.
 Continuous improvement of our treatment protocols has been driven by CHR’s considerable, and growing, research effort, and we are determined to push the horizons even further.
-Good examples are new treatment protocols we initiated in 2014, which will help us to better understand the ovarian environment and follicle development, involving testosterone and human growth hormone (HGH) supplementation.
-Other very promising studies under way involve changes in the IVF laboratory.
+Good examples are new treatment protocols we introduced in 2014 and 2015 including testosterone and human growth hormone (HGH) supplementation, as well as different timing of hCG trigger before egg retrieval for older women, as mentioned above.
+Other very promising studies under way involve changes in how the IVF laboratory treats immature eggs.
+All of these research initiatives should help us improve our understanding of the ovarian environment and of follicle development.